Recommendations for Clinicians

 If you’re concerned that a patient or client is suicidal, in addition to using your standard clinical strategies to assess and manage suicidal risk, talk with them and their family members about whether there are firearms and other lethal means at home.
 (Need to brush up on your standard clinical strategies to assess and manage suicidal risk?
 Click here for info on workshops.)

-(If the client is an adult, follow your agency’s protocols regarding gaining the client’s permission to contact family/loved ones)
+If the client is an adult, follow your agency’s protocols regarding gaining the client’s permission to contact a family member or other support person.

 - Ask about all firearms.
 If there’s one gun, there’s usually more than one.